joelermantraut/automation_scripts/README.md

 This scripts are in development staged.
 They had been tested, but can have errors or fail eventually.
 Take care on it use.

+## Documentation

+To see documentation, import each module, and in python interpreter run:

+´´´
+help(module)
+´´´

+Each module has a little example function in main, probably used to test it.